 Child support is money a non-custodial parent pays to the other parent to provide for a child.
-While child support is gender neutral under the law — meaning both mothers and fathers can be ordered to pay or entitled to receive child support — the National Fatherhood Initiative reports that fathers are nearly 10 times more likely to be order to pay child support than moms.
+While child support is gender-neutral under the law — meaning both mothers and fathers can be ordered to pay or entitled to receive child support — the National Fatherhood Initiative reports that fathers are nearly 10 times more likely to be ordered to pay child support than moms.
 Divorced/separated fathers need a basic understanding of the logistics of making payments.
 Here, our fathers’ rights attorneys in Naperville and Bolingbrook explain how child support is paid in Illinois.

 Fathers Should Only Pay Child Support Directly If the Agreement/Order Calls For It

 Parents have the right to handle the logistics of child support payments on their own.
 A father can pay child support directly to his former partner.
-However, as a best practice, child support should only be paid directly if there is a child support agreement or child support order in place explicitly endorses that approach.
+However, as a best practice, child support should only be paid directly if there is a child support agreement or child support order in place that explicitly endorses that approach.

 If you are an Illinois father who wants to keep child support payments outside of the general “bureaucracy,” you should be prepared to negotiate a child support agreement that is clear, legally enforceable, and contains a structured process outlining exactly how direct payments should be made.